 Fertility tests for men

 Trying for a baby but low sex drive affects how often you have sex?
 Or are you trying unsuccessfully and want to investigate whether low testosterone is affecting your fertility?
-If so, the Male Fertility Low Testosterone Blood Test is for you.
+If so, our Testosterone Blood Test is for you.

 If a man’s testosterone levels drop below the normal range, it can impact his fertility, causing decreased sperm production, reduced sex drive, and erectile dysfunction.